varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

         return df
 ```

 When we run `generate_data`, we’ll create a DataFrame of `N` rows, one for each user.
-Our goal is to detect the true treatment effect with as little variance as possible.
-To avoid having to derive the standard error analytically, we’ll simply run a lot of simulations with different `seed` values, and compute the standard deviation of the effect size estimates manually, akin to bootstrapping.
+Our goal is to estimate the true treatment effect with as little variance as possible (small standard error).
+To avoid having to derive the standard error analytically, we’ll simply run a lot of simulations with different `seed` values, and compute the standard deviation manually, Monte Carlo style.

 Here’s a simulation routine (again, adapted from Matteo Courthoud’s blog post):